Canva vs PowerPoint: Summary

 Canva has three layers of pricing.

-- Canva Pro: Costs $9.99 per month for annual payments and provides access to all Canva design features, for only one user.
+For annual payments, Canva Pro is priced at $120 annually and provides access to all Canva design features for only one user.

-Check out more details on the Canva Pro pricing.
+Check out more details on the Canva Pro pricing, the Canva Pro lifetime deals, and Canva coupon codes.

 PowerPoint pricing